 How Long Does Bravecto Last?

 Bravecto continues to provide effective flea and tick control for up to 12 weeks.
-Personally, I have found that it continues killing ticks for much longer than that.

 LINK TO THE HUMANE SOCIETY OF TENNESSEE FOR A COMPARISON CHART ON FLEA AND TICK PREVENTION MEDICATIONS!